ktgw0316/milewski-ctfp-markdown/english/acknowledgments.md

 C++14 to drive type inference.
 I was able to cut the whole section of old fashioned template magic that did the same thing using type traits.
 Good riddance!
-I’m also grateful to Gershom Bazerman for useful comments that helped me clarify some important points.